huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 		- G6: Code at Wrong Level of Abstraction
 		- G7: Base Classes Depending on Their Derivatives
 		- G8: Too Much Information
 			- Well-defned modules have very small interfaces that allow you to do a lot with a little.
+			- A well-defned interface does not offer very many functions to depend upon, so coupling is low.
-Poorly defned modules have wide and deep interfaces that force you to use many different gestures to get simple things done.
-A well-defned interface does not offer very many functions to depend upon, so coupling is low.
-A poorly defned interface provides lots of functions that you must call, so coupling is high
+			- Poorly defned modules have wide and deep interfaces that force you to use many different gestures to get simple things done.
-			  <==========>
-- Your Highlight on page 323-323 | Added on Tuesday, July 4, 2023 9:09:10 AM
+			- A poorly defned interface provides lots of functions that you must call, so coupling is high.

-  keep coupling low by limiting information
+			- keep coupling low by limiting information
-  <==========>
-- Your Highlight on page 323-323 | Added on Tuesday, July 4, 2023 9:09:17 AM

-  G9: Dead Code
+		- G9: Dead Code
 		  <==========>
 - Your Highlight on page 323-323 | Added on Tuesday, July 4, 2023 9:10:39 AM

   When you fnd dead code, do the right thing.
 Give it a decent burial.
 Delete it from the system